StefanoAnzolut/business-guide/source/account/branding.rst

 =======================

 ..
 NOTE::
   Would you like to add company branding to your Skribble Business?
 Contact our team at support@skribble.com.
-To see if Company branding is included in your plan, check our `Pricing page`_.
+To see if company branding is included in your plan, check our `Pricing page`_.

 .. _Pricing page: https://www.skribble.com/en/pricing/